fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

-After the successful login call, the wasdi global object will keep its state, allowing to make further request to the system.
+After the successful login call, the wasdi global object will keep its state, allowing to make further requests to the system.

 Create Workspaces
 -----------------------